 The National Contact Point for e-Health (NCPeH) is a European network enabling healthcare providers to mutually exchange medical details.
 This exchange takes place through a secure connection.

-By means of NCPeH EU, citizens authorise the transfer of a summary of their medical details and a digital patient summary to a healthcare provider in the Netherlands.
-In the autumn of 2021, the Netherlands is due to connect to this European network.
+By means of the NCPeH-network, citizens authorise the transfer of a digital patient summary to a healthcare provider in the Netherlands.
 Henceforth, Dutch healthcare providers will be able to access the patient summaries of citizens in other EU countries linked to the network.

 Patient consent